A remark on Gibbs measures with log-correlated Gaussian fields: Focusing quartic Gibbs measures with smoother Gaussian fields

 \begin{remark}\rm Let $\g$ be as in \eqref{Q1a}.
 Then, we have $\g > 2$.
 Moreover, we have $\g \to \infty$ as $\al \to \frac d2+$, indicating an issue at $\al = \frac d2$ even if we disregard a renormalization required for $\al = \frac d2$.

 \end{remark}

-\begin{ackno}\rm T.O.~was supported by the European Research Council (grant no.~864138 ``SingStochDispDyn").
-K.S.~was partially supported by National Research Foundation of Korea (grant NRF-2019R1A5A1028324).
-L.T.~was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy-EXC-2047/1-390685813, through the Collaborative Research Centre (CRC) 1060.
-K.S.~would like to express his gratitude to the School of Mathematics at the University of Edinburgh for its hospitality during his visit, where this manuscript was prepared.
+\begin{ackno}\rm K.S.~would like to express his gratitude to the School of Mathematics at the University of Edinburgh for its hospitality during his visit, where this manuscript was prepared.
+The authors would like to thank the anonymous referees for the helpful comments which improved the quality of the paper.

 \end{ackno}